Thursday, October 12, 2017

 Aesthetics

 The visuals are perfectly apt for the 1950s cinematic theme with smooth scrolling, spooky artwork, and freaky characters.
-The horror aspect is typically cheesy, and I love it.
+The horror aspect is cheesy, and I love it.
 Everything you see is superbly animated - like when you die and see yourself shudder before violently suffering a Scanners-like headache (no matter the cause).
 I'm impressed with the palette; each level looks tremendous with super attention to detail.

 The audio is nothing short of incredible, with a chippy rendition of Montagues and Capulets (I'm sure I'll be humming that all day long).
 The sound effects are high-quality samples, with the wolf howls being my favourite.
 However, I'm disappointed there is nothing for my head-exploding deaths?
 That's weird!